sdbasha/DEVOPS-ALL-CONCEPTS/Git-interview-questions.md

 * A **fork** is a remote, server-side copy of a repository, distinct from the original.
 A fork isn't a Git concept really, it's more a political/social idea.
 * A **clone** is not a fork; a clone is a local copy of some remote repository.
 When you clone, you are actually copying the entire source repository, including all the history and branches.
-* A **branch** is a mechanism to handle the changes within a single repository in order to eventually merge them with the rest of code.
-A branch is something that is within a repository.
-Conceptually, it represents a thread of development.
+* A **branch** is area that allows to create superate working environment where we can develop distinct track of code from another branch

 ###### Source